Morteza Motahhari: Epistemology

-He considered Marxism as a great threat for youths and revolution of Iran therefore he tried to criticize Marxism along with pioneer figures like Ali Shariati.
+Motahhari criticized Marxism along with pioneer figures like Ali Shariati.
+He considered Marxism to be a great threat to youths and the Islamic revolution.
 Also his commentary on the book of Mulla Sadra influenced many scholars.
-Besides, he also emphasized on the social, cultural and historical contingencies of religious knowledge.
-Motahhari argued that if someone compares fatwas belong to different jurists and at the same time considers their lives and states of knowledge then it is clear that the presuppositions of jurists and its knowledge affected their knowledge.
-According to him, because of this reason, we observe that the fatwa belong to Arab has an Arab flavor and the fatwa belong to non-Arab has an Ajam flavor.
-Also He tried to compare Quran with nature.
-He also believed that the contemporary interpretations of Quran were considerable than Ancient rendition of Islam because the future generation has a better understanding of Quran and Also a deeper appreciation of it.
-But at the same Time he doesn't believe in epistemological pluralism.
+He placed emphasis on the social, cultural, and historical contingencies of religious knowledge.
+Motahhari argued that if someone compares fatwas belonging to different jurists while simultaneously considering their respective lives and states of knowledge, then it is clear that the presuppositions of those jurists and their prior insight affected their judgement.
+He further stated that, because of this reasoning, one observes that the fatwa of an Arab has an Arab flavor and the fatwa belonging to a non-Arab has an Ajam flavor.
+In addition, he tried to compare the Quran with nature.
+He also believed that contemporary interpretations of the Quran held more ground than older Islamic interpretations, with the future generation possessing a better understanding and appreciation of the Quran.
+However, at the same time, he did not believe in epistemological pluralism.

-Assassination
+Death and legacy

-On 1 May 1979 Morteza Motahhari was assassinated in Tehran by gunshot after leaving a late meeting at the house of Yadollah Sahabi.
-The Furqan Group claimed responsibility for the assassination.
+On 1 May 1979, Morteza Motahhari was gunned down in Tehran after leaving a late meeting at the house of Yadollah Sahabi.
+The Forqan Group claimed responsibility for the assassination.
 The alleged assassin was the group's founder, Akbar Goudarzi.